org-roam/org-roam-bibtex/README.md

 ### `%(org-roam-bibtex-process-file-field \"${=key=}\")`

 The convenience-function `org-roam-bibtex-process-file-field` has been added to find documents associated with the BibTeX entry.
-It is intended to be used inside your template via a `%`-escapes form for sexp (`%(sexp)`) (see `org-capture-templates` for details).
+It is intended to be used inside your template via a `%`-escapes form for sexp (`%(sexp)`).
+See `org-capture-templates` for details.

 Below shows how this can be used to integrate with [org-noter](https://github.com/weirdNox/org-noter) or [interleave](https://github.com/rudolfochrist/interleave):